Retirement is a top financial concern for LGBTQ+ individuals. These steps can help guide your retirement planning.

 Your anticipated retirement lifestyle could make the 80% figure increase or decrease.
 If you plan on traveling significantly or buying a second home, your savings needs might increase.
 However, if you plan on downsizing in retirement or working part-time, the amount you’ll need to save may decrease.

 To set a retirement savings goal, envision the life you want and assign an annual cost to each expense.
 From there, you can add up expenses and multiply that figure by the number of years you expect to be retired.

 For example, if you estimate your annual expenses during retirement to be $45,000 and you plan on being retired for 20 years, you can set a basic savings goal of $900,000.

 If that figure seems daunting, don’t sweat it.
-Assuming that you commit to investing money each month and it earns roughly a 10 percent rate of return (which is the historical rate of return for the S&P 500 through 20193), there are several ways to hit that number.
+Assuming that you commit to investing money each month and it earns roughly a 10% rate of return (which is the long-term average rate of return for the S&P 500 through 20223), there are several ways to hit that number.
 For example, if you begin investing $162 per month at age 25, you could have $900,000 if you retire at age 65.
 If you start at 30, you’ll need to save $265 per month to achieve the same amount.
 And if you start at 35, the monthly figure is $437.

 Since every paycheck has a deduction for Social Security, you’ll want to account for this income when planning your retirement savings.

 To help you estimate your Social Security benefits, you can use the Social Security Administration’s online benefits calculator.
 The calculator will also help you see what your benefits look like if you start receiving benefits at age 62 or if you wait until age 70 to receive the maximum possible benefit.

 Once you’ve estimated your benefits, you can adjust your retirement savings goals accordingly.